damienbod/AspNetCoreCertificates/Documentation.md

     OrganisationUnit = "development"
 };
 ```
-The CommonName and the Country properties are required.
+The CommonName property is required.

 example in certificate:
 ```